lizardfs/documentation/source/adminguide/replication.rst

 The third and most advanced mode of replication is the EC mode which does advanced erasure coding with a configurable amount of data and parity copies.
-In this mode clients write quasi parallel to the chunkservers.
+In this mode clients write quasi parallel to the chunk servers.
 The maximum number of data chunks as well as of parity chunks is 32.

-.. note:: To ensure proper repair procedure in case of a broken chunkserver,
+.. note:: To ensure proper repair procedure in case of a broken chunk server,
-          make sure to always have one chunkserver more than your configured goals/XOR/EC requires.
+          make sure to always have one chunk server more than your configured goals/XOR/EC requires.

 Now that you know what they are, lets start configuring them....